googleapis/google-cloud-cpp/google/cloud/edgecontainer/README.md

 # Distributed Cloud Edge Container API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Distributed Cloud Edge Container API][cloud-service-docs], a service to \<UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for the [Distributed Cloud Edge Container API][cloud-service-docs], a service that allows you to run Kubernetes clusters on dedicated hardware provided and maintained by Google that is separate from the Google Cloud data center.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).